wedesoft/hornetseye-doc/docs/Applications.md

 This is an example using an XVideo widget to implement a webcam viewer.
 The viewer also has controls for a few camera features.

 To use this application you need to install Qt4Ruby.
-You also need to compile the user interface description file first:
+You also need to compile the user interface description files first:

     rbuic4 modedialog.ui > ui_modedialog.rb
     rbuic4 webcam.ui > ui_webcam.rb